 C2 Two Takenoha (hawk feathers).
 Used by Kikuchi clan.

 C3 Intersecting Takenoha (hawk feathers).
 Used by Aso clan.

-C4 – Intersecting hawk feathers in a circle.
+C4 – Intersecting Takenoha in a circle.
 Used by Asano, Otani, Abe.

 C5 Suhama (sandbar) in a circle

 C6 – Suhama (sandbar) mon.
 As used by Oda (Hitachi), Hineno clans.

 C7 – Ichi-monji ni Mitsu-boshi (one line over three stars).
 Used by Mori clan.

 C9 – Meyui (diagonal eyes) Used by Kamei, Sasa clans.

 D2 – Wari-bishi (divided lozenge).
 Used by Takeda clan.